Dylson14/Dylson14/README.md

 ### Hi there 👋

-My name is Dylson Oliveira, I'm a dilligent and enthusiastic Full-Stack Web Developer currently working as a Frontend Engineer at Century Tech.
+My name is Dylson Oliveira, I'm a dilligent and enthusiastic Full-Stack Web Developer currently working as a Full-Stack Teaching Assistant at Edx.
+By degree, I'm a mechanical engineer, and yet somewhere along the way I found Web Development, and I've been enjoying it,

 I'm an engineer through and through both software and mechanical (with the degree to prove it 😉) and I belive I was brought on this big blue marble to help people by solving problems.
 I thrive in environments where personal and development is embraced, with a focus on equal opportunities as well as a place that fosters creativity and determination, allowing me to push myself and perform the best way I can.

 ## Things about me outside of coding!
 * I like making YouTube videos about motivation, productivity, tech and travel!
 It's also cool to share with my family and friends!